johnbender/jqm-rails/README.md

 ### Vagrant

-Once Vagrant is installed using one of the downloaded packages open up your terminal and issue the following
+Once Vagrant is installed using one of the downloaded packages you'll need to add a base box to build from (300mb), cclone the repo, and tell vagrant to build your development environment.

+    vagrant box add base http://files.vagrantup.com/lucid32.box
     git clone git://github.com/johnbender/jqm-rails.git
     cd jqm-rails
     vagrant up